 A. Either by crossing on horseback or wading at a shallow spot, crossing on a boat like a ferry.

 A. A bridge is a structure carrying a road, path, railroad, or canal over a river, ravine, road, railroad, or other obstacle.

 A. The simplest bridge is a plank that reaches from bank to bank.
-But that type of bridge can’t carry heavy loads or reach long distances.
-Engineers since ancient times have had to find ways to build strong bridge structures that can reach across a river, withstand the pull of gravity, hold up to the elements such as rain, sun, wind, and snow, and carry traffic.
+But that type of bridge can’t carry heavy loads or reach across long distances.
+Engineers since ancient times have had to find ways to build strong bridge structures that can reach across a river, and withstand the pull of gravity, withstand the elements such as rain, sun, wind, and snow, and carry traffic.
 Many designs have been developed: beam, arch, suspension, truss, and cantilever.

 Q. What type of bridge is the West Cornwall Covered Bridge?

 A. The West Cornwall Covered Bridge is a covered lattice truss bridge carrying the Sharon-Goshen Turnpike over the Housatonic River in the town of Cornwall.
 Built in about 1864, the wooden bridge is significant for two reasons.
 It is one of only three covered bridges remaining in Connecticut and it was designed by an important Connecticut architect and engineer: Ithiel Town.

 A. A civil engineer designs and maintains roads, bridges, dams, and similar structures.